YusufBolden/ip-address-tracker/README.md

 ---

-## 🚀 Features
+🚀 Features

-- 🌐 **IP Geolocation Lookup**: Fetches IP address data and displays location, ISP, timezone, and IP.
+🌐 IP Geolocation Lookup: Fetches IP address data and displays location, ISP, timezone, and IP.

-- 🗺 **Interactive Map**: Uses Leaflet to pinpoint the IP location on a dynamic map.
+🗺 Interactive Map: Uses Leaflet to pinpoint the IP location on a dynamic map.

-- 🔎 **Search Functionality**: Look up any IP address or domain to see live results.
+🔎 Search Functionality: Look up any IP address or domain to see live results.

-- 🎨 **Fully Responsive**: Adapts gracefully across desktops, tablets, and mobile.
+🎨 Fully Responsive: Adapts gracefully across desktops, tablets, and mobile.

-- ✨ **Animated UI**: Smooth transitions and micro-interactions with Framer Motion.
+✨ Animated UI: Smooth transitions and micro-interactions with Framer Motion.

-- ♿ **Accessible**: Follows best practices for keyboard and screen reader navigation.
+♿ Accessible: Follows best practices for keyboard and screen reader navigation.

+📍 Distance Calculation: Calculates and displays distance from your initial geolocated position to the searched IP or domain using the Haversine formula.

+[The Haversine formula calculates the shortest distance over the Earth’s surface between two points given their latitude and longitude, accounting for the Earth’s spherical shape.
+It uses trigonometric functions to compute this “great-circle distance” in kilometers or miles.
+This is ideal for finding real-world travel distances between geographic coordinates.]

+🚨 Inline Error Messaging: Provides user-friendly inline error messages for invalid IPs, failed lookups, or unresolvable domains.
 ---

 ## 🚢 Live Deployment